-In this white paper, we'll take a deep dive into the modern medical practice tech stack so you can get more value out of your athenahealth-patient engagement integration.
+In this white paper, we'll take a deep dive into the modern medical practice tech stack so you can get more value out of your EHR-patient engagement integration:

-1) The modern medical practice tech stack

-Common practice inefficiencies, key health technologies, and health IT best practices.

-2) Patient engagement, defined

-What "patient engagement" actually means and why it's so important to prioritize patient engagement technology.

-- 3 Benefits of interfacing athenahealth with a patient engagement platform Increased operational efficiency, improved patient communication, better patient care, and more. - 4 Klara + athenahealth: Working together to improve efficiency and patient care How Klara connects to athenahealth to help medical practices streamline workflows and improve patient engagement.

-(5) More resources for practice growth

-Discover three additional resources that discuss ways technology can help your practice improve the patient experience and help your practice grow.
+- The modern medical practice tech stack Common practice inefficiencies, key health technologies, and health IT best practices. - Patient engagement, defined What "patient engagement" actually means and why it's so important to prioritize patient engagement technology. - Benefits of interfacing your EHR with a patient engagement platform Increased operational efficiency, improved patient communication, better patient care, and more. - How Klara interfaces with EHRs Klara connects to more than 50 EHRs to help medical practices streamline workflows and improve patient engagement. - More resources Discover three additional resources that discuss ways technology can help your practice improve the patient experience and help your practice grow.

-) The modern medical practice tech stack
+The modern medical practice tech stack

 In health IT, a "tech stack" simply refers to the technologies that a practice or other healthcare organization uses to run its day-to-day operations.
-What the tech stack looks like depends on a number of factors - practice size, specialty, care model, patient population, etc. - but its purpose is generally the same: to help streamline workflows and improve overall patient care.
+What the tech stack looks like depends on a number of factors - practice size, specialty, care model, patient population, etc. - but its purpose is generally the same across the board: to help streamline workflows and improve overall patient care.